RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

     excited_words = ["hello!", "goodbye!", "wonderful!", "I love Python?"]

-    # Now, write code to print out each element of the list stored in excited_words,
+    # Now, write code that uses iteration to print out each element of the
+    # list stored in excited_words,
     # BUT print out each element WITHOUT the ending punctuation.
     # Hint: remember string slicing?